 Please remember: current processing times at the U.S. State Department for new passports are taking approximately 7-9 weeks for applications that have been expedited, and 10-13 weeks for routine, non-expedited applications.
 It is wise to add an additional 4-6 weeks to these times for any unforeseen problems.

 The U.S. State Department has a comprehensive website to walk you though how to apply for a new or renewed passport.
 Click here to get started.

 When to Contact Rep. Norman's Office:

-Rep. Norman's office in Rock Hill is open Monday through Friday from 9 AM - 5 PM.
+Rep. Norman's office in Rock Hill is open Monday through Friday.
 You can contact us by phone at (803) 327-1114.
 Please be prepared to complete and quickly return this required Privacy Release Form to our office, which gives Rep. Norman's congressional staff the authority to contact the U.S. State Department on your behalf.